 Ceiling fan vs table fan comparison

 Table fans are yet another choice for cooling you and small areas of a room.
-They’re often inexpensive but still offer an oscillation feature which turns the fan side to side while blowing air.
+They’re often inexpensive but still offer an oscillation feature that turns the fan side to side while blowing air.

 I was curious to see if they also offered any worthwhile energy use vs a ceiling fan.
 Here’s what I found when measuring a standard 12″ table fan.